Description

 - Log into the Exclaimer portal.

-- From the Outlook Signatures screen under Configuration, enable the option Remove all existing signatures in Outlook.
+- Locate the Options section and select the Remove all existing signatures in Outlook and Apple Mail checkbox.
 For more information, see Outlook Signatures - Options.

-The manually-created signatures will be removed from all machines where the Exclaimer Signature Update Agent is installed.
+All manually-created signatures will be removed from any machines where the Exclaimer Signature Update Agent is installed.
 This may take up to one hour.

 .SYNOPSIS